-Existence and nonexistence results for a singular boundary value problem arising in the theory of epitaxial growth Carlos Escudero Departamento de Matemáticas & ICMAT (CSIC-UAM-UC3M-UCM), Universidad Autónoma de Madrid, E-28049 Madrid, Spain Robert Hakl[†] Institute of Mathematics AS CR, Žižkova 22, 616 62 Brno, Czech Republic Ireneo Peral[‡] Departamento de Matemáticas, Universidad Autónoma de Madrid, E-28049 Madrid, Spain Pedro J. Torres§ Departamento de Matemática Aplicada, Universidad de Granada, E-18071 Granada, Spain.
+Existence and nonexistence results for a singular boundary value problem arising in the theory of epitaxial growth Carlos Escudero^{} Departamento de Matemáticas & ICMAT (CSIC-UAM-UC3M-UCM), Universidad Autónoma de Madrid, E-28049 Madrid, Spain Robert Hakl[†] Institute of Mathematics AS CR, Žižkova 22, 616 62 Brno, Czech Republic Ireneo Peral[‡] Departamento de Matemáticas, Universidad Autónoma de Madrid, E-28049 Madrid, Spain Pedro J. Torres[§] Departamento de Matemática Aplicada, Universidad de Granada, E-18071 Granada, Spain.
 Abstract The existence of stationary radial solutions to a partial differential equation arising in the theory of epitaxial growth is studied.
-Our results depend on the size of a parameter that plays the role of the velocity at which mass is introduced into the system.
+It turns out that the existence or not of such solutions depends on the size of a parameter that plays the role of the velocity at which mass is introduced into the system.
 For small values of this parameter we prove existence of solutions to this boundary value problem.
 For large values of the same parameter we prove nonexistence of solutions.
-We also provide rigorous bounds for the values of this parameter which separate existence from nonexistence.
-The proofs come as a combination of several differential inequalities and the method of upper and lower functions. ^{}Supported by projects MTM2010-18128, RYC-2011-09025 and SEV-2011-0087. [†]Supported by project RUO:67985840.
+We also provide rigorous bounds for the values of this parameter which separate existence from [†]Supported by project RVO: 67985840.

+^{}Supported by projects MTM2010-18128, RYC-2011-09025 and SEV-2011-0087. [‡]Supported by project MTM2010-18128.